-Why I love blogging for food & coffee in Zurich?
+Why do I love blogging for food & coffee in Zurich?

-Bean Bros & Beats introduce me a bit to the topic filter coffee
+Bean Bros & Beats introduce me a bit to the topic of filter coffee

-What is a real good filter coffee and what a flat white?
+What is really good filter coffee and what is a flat white?

 Two complete different coffee experiences!
-A flat white consists of a double shot espresso and has micro foam on it.
-It comes in a smaller glass (1.8 dl) to make the taste more intense; it can be more nutty in the taste.
+A flat white consists of a double shot espresso and has microfoam on it.
+It comes in a smaller glass (1.8 dl) to make the taste more intense; it can be nuttier in taste.
 Here I refer to the Fifty Fifty blend used at Bros Beans & Beats, roasted by Henauer.
 There are blends that have a taste of chocolate, too.
 A different machine is used to brew the coffee.

-Let’s get bit more into filter coffee, I researched some topics for you
+Let’s get a bit more into filter coffee, I researched some topics for you

 First: you need some equipment